MuhammedBeyhanUS/usefullScripts/README.md

 - kill 8080 on mac

-  for killing 5 digit procceses on the port 8080 for mac
+  for killing 5 digit procceses on the port 8080 for mac. update it as you whish

+- source
+  to be able to recognize new changes after system level changes